sekwah41/minema/README.md

 **Installing and using:**

 Download the mod and load it with Forge.
-You can start/stop recording by pressing F4 or using "/minema enable" and "/minema disable".
+You can start/stop recording by pressing F4 (you can also press Shift + F4 for advanced configuration) or using "/minema enable" and "/minema disable".
 If you are a mod developer and want to integrate with Minema, just using these commands might very well be enough for you.

 Minema can also be configured quite substantially: Mods -> Minema -> Config.
 If you hover over one option it will display the explanation for this option.
 If you need further help, feel free to contact me or open an issue if you think that an explanation needs improvement.